 Each committee can have subgroups, as areas of interest arise

 Any MSHA member in good standing who has some knowledge and expertise in the area selected.

 Advisory groups function under the leadership of the Vice President of Clinical Practice (VPCP) and the President.
 The VPCP will be a member of each group but does not necessarily attend each meeting.

 The Chair of each group will provide the VPCP with a calendar of scheduled meetings, summary of meetings, and other activities.
 The VPCP will report to the Executive Board on information provided by the advisory group Chairs.

 2022 Vice President of Clinical Practice: Henry Botzum, Au.D., CCC-A, email@example.com

 Can be called as needed; suggested schedule at 3 regularly scheduled meetings

 Smaller groups that form when Advisory Group members wish to delve more deeply into specific topics of interest.
 May result in guidelines, proposals, or statements that inform the Executive Board of the work completed by the group.
 Ad Hoc groups are short term, existing until the project is completed or terminated.

-The Ad Hoc Groups are subsidiary groups affiliated with the Advisory groups.
-They are smaller groups that form when members wish to delve more deeply into specific topics of interest that may result in guidelines, proposals, or statements that inform the Executive Board of the work completed by the group.
-Ad Hoc Groups are short term and only last until the project is completed or terminated.
-Ad Hoc Groups are also under the auspices of the Vice-President of Clinical Practice (VPCP) and the President.
-The Chairperson of the Ad Hoc groups will provide the VPCP and the advisory in which it is affiliated with a summary of meetings and progress towards the intended goals of the group.
-The VPCP will report to the Executive Board on information provided by the Ad Hoc Group.
+Ad Hoc Groups function under the direction of the Vice President of Clinical Practice (VPCP) and the President.
+The Chairs of Ad Hoc Groups will provide the VPCP and the Advisory Committee with which it is affiliated with a summary of meetings and progress toward the intended goals of the group.
+The VPCP will report to the Executive Board information provided by the Ad Hoc Group.